build-security/pdp-docker-authz/README.md

 ### Uninstall

 Uninstalling the `pdp-docker-authz` plugin is the reverse of installing.
 First, remove the configuration applied to the Docker daemon, not forgetting to send a `HUP` signal to the daemon's process.

+### Limitations

+Currently, the plugin is not supported on Mac.